top of page

 Advocacy - we regularly speak on panels and podcasts (including at the ABO conference 2022), host round table discussions, and chat with industry professionals and music services, as well as carry our message into our daily work.

 Education - we believe that education and the encouragement of young people is key to changing the landscape.
-In October 2022 we piloted our first holiday course for young women and non-binary people in brass and percussion, and now run this annually during the October half-term.
+In October 2022 we piloted our first holiday course for young women and non-binary people in brass and percussion, and now run this annually during the October half-term, and we are holding our first Double Bass Day in June 2025.

 The GALSI Theme Tune